 Introducing the Amateur Radio Service

-Radio amateurs ("hams") have made significant technical contributions to physics, electronics and digital technology.
+Radio amateurs ("hams") have made significant contributions to science and technology.
 Hams are frequently called upon to provide communications in emergencies.
+Numerous Amateur Radio satellites orbit the Earth and new ones are frequently launched.

 The FCC defines the Amateur Radio Service as "a voluntary noncommercial communication service, used by qualified persons of any age who are interested in radio technique with a personal aim and without pecuniary interest."